ChemeketaCS/csweb/content/assignments/cs160/202030/03/_index.md

 1. Use [this code.org widget](https://studio.code.org/s/pixelation/stage/5/puzzle/1) to
     make an image that looks like the picture below.
 You don't have to figure EXACTLY the same bits/hex that I used, but the colors should be close.
-(The top row starts with pure red and gets darker, the middle row pure green and gets darker, the bottom row has magenta/pink; dark yellow; dark cyan)
+(The top row starts with pure white and gets darker, the middle row pure green and gets darker, the bottom row has magenta/pink; dark yellow; dark cyan)

     ![Sample picture](squares.png)